CodingJacky/rock_paper_scissor/README.md

 # rock_paper_scissor
+(refer screenshots below for more info)
-This is a classical rock paper scissor game with GUI and count of wins and losses (refer screenshots below)
+This is a classical rock paper scissor game with GUI and count of wins and losses

 JUST EXECUTE THE PYTHON FILE PRESENT IN THE EXTRACTED FOLDER AND GAME ON !